 Current Employment

-Centre for Environment and Biodiversity.
 School of Divinity, History, Philosophy, and Art History, University of Aberdeen.

 Professional Experience

 March 2022.
-Visiting Scholar, Swenson Swedish Immigration Research Centre, Augustana College, Illinois, U.S.
+Visiting Scholar.
+Swenson Swedish Immigration Research Centre, Augustana College, Illinois, U.S.

 Sep 2020-Aug 2021.
-Research Affiliate, Department of Drawing, University of Seville.
+Research Affiliate.
+Department of Drawing, University of Seville.
 Member of: The Inhabited Doñana Research Group and HUM 554 Morphology of Nature Research Group.
 (H2020-MSCA Seal of Excellence & Juan de la Cierva-Formación reserva).

 Jan 2020-Feb 2021.
-Research Affiliate, Department of History of Art, University of York.
+Research Affiliate.
+Department of History of Art, University of York.

 Current & Forthcoming Publications